frankwswang/Orbital-adapted-VQE-demo/README.md

 ## Conclusion

 Overall, we have demonstrated the practicality of combining basis set optimization with VQE algorithms in the case of BeH₂.
-Since the basis set optimization is done classically and is entirely independent of the downstream VQE algorithm.
+Since the basis set optimization is done classically and is agnostic to the downstream VQE algorithm.
 Technically, our method can be applied to other variants of VQE methods.
-We would also like to further test out the performance of such classical-quantum hybrid methods on actual NIQS devices in the future.
+We would also like to test further the performance of such a hybrid classical-quantum approach with more VQE algorithms on actual NISQ devices in the future.

 ## Software environment